 These insights help you form a better picture of your customer base and hence your target audience, so you can better target people with an optimized marketing strategy.

-Your CRM data, in general, will not only help you make better marketing decisions but better product design decisions, better sales decisions, better distribution decisions, financial decisions, and so on to maximize small business growth.
+Your CRM data, in general, will not only help you make better marketing decisions but better product design decisions, better sales decisions, better distribution decisions, financial decisions, and so on to maximize growing business.

 Business Areas You Can Use CRM Data to Optimize

 Let’s look at a few areas – and a few ways – in which you can use data from your CRM to make better decisions for your growing business.

 1. Build Better Marketing Strategies, Improve Returns On Marketing Investment

 As we wrote extensively, a CRM is a great way to get insights on which of your marketing activities are actually yielding high-value sales results.

 If one of your marketing channels is bringing in higher-end sales than the others, all you need to do is glance at the lead qualification report in your CRM and you’ll know – you’ll then be able to ramp up your investment in that channel.

 Similarly, let’s look at the different data points that usually come with a CRM that will help you make better marketing decisions: